Your Cart (0)

 Frequently Asked Questions

-### How much training data do I need for fine-tuning?
 Quality matters more than quantity.
-A well-curated dataset of 500 to 1,000 input-output pairs often outperforms a larger dataset of lower quality.
-For fine-tuning with OpenAI's API, minimum effective datasets often start around 50 to 100 examples, though better results emerge with several hundred well-crafted examples.
-The effort required to curate quality training data is often the primary cost.
+A well-curated dataset of 500 to 1,000 input-output pairs often outperforms 10,000 examples of lower quality.
+For fine-tuning with OpenAI's API, minimum effective datasets start around 50 to 100 examples, though consistently better results emerge with several hundred well-crafted examples.
+The effort to curate quality training data is usually the primary cost of fine-tuning: expect to spend more on dataset creation and review than on the training run itself.

-### What if I do not have clean, structured content for RAG?
 Messy content can be used for RAG but produces worse results.
-Documents that are poorly formatted, contain duplicate information, or mix unrelated topics will dilute retrieval quality.
+Documents that are poorly formatted, contain duplicate information, mix unrelated topics, or still live as scanned PDFs will dilute retrieval quality.
 Investing in content cleanup before building a RAG system significantly improves output quality.
-This preparation work is often part of what makes RAG implementations take longer than expected.
+Expect content prep to be 30 to 50 percent of first-deployment effort for businesses whose knowledge lives across Confluence, SharePoint, Google Drive, and legacy PDFs.

 For businesses ready to implement either approach, Running Start Digital builds RAG pipelines and fine-tuning workflows designed for your data, your use case, and your technical environment.